Dowley History, Family Crest & Coats of Arms

 Early Origins of the Dowley family

 The surname Dowley was first found in Westmeath (Irish: An Iarmhí) in the Irish Midlands, province of Leinster, where they held a family seat from very ancient times.
+According to O'Hart, the family claim descent through the MacMorough family which are descendants of the Heremon Kings of Ireland and were Chiefs in the County Wicklow and Queen's County.

-Important Dates for the Dowley family
+Early History of the Dowley family

 Dowley Spelling Variations